Nyando River

-River Nyando is a river in western Kenya, flowing through the counties of Kericho, Nandi, and Kisumu before draining into Lake Victoria.
+Nyando River is in western Kenya, flowing through the counties of Kericho, Nandi, and Kisumu before draining into Lake Victoria.
 The river and its basin play a significant role in the hydrology, economy, and ecology of the Lake Victoria Basin.
+The river is approximately 153 kilometers.

 Geography and course

-River Nyando originates from the highlands of Nandi Hills and Kipkelion areas in the Rift Valley.
-It flows westward across Kisumu County's Nyando Plains, navigating near Ahero before emptying into Winam Gulf, a northeastern extension of Lake Victoria.
-The major tributaries are the Asawo, Awach Kano, and Ombei rivers.
+Nyando River originates from the highlands of Tinderet Forest in the Nandi Hills and the regiuons of the Mau Escarpment areas in the Rift Valley.
+It flows westward through Kericho County and Muhoroni towards Kisumu County's Nyando Plains, navigating near Ahero in Kano Plains before emptying into Winam Gulf a northeastern extension of Lake Victoria.
+The major tributaries are the Asawo River, Awachi River, Paragusi River, Kipchorian and Ombei rivers.

 Basin and hydrology

 The Nyando River Basin is estimated to be 3,600 square kilometers in area, with elevations ranging from around 2,700 meters in the upper basin to 1,100 meters near the lake.
 The basin has a bimodal rainfall pattern, which contributes to recurrent flooding in the lower plains during both long rains (March–May) and short rains (October–December).